unisonweb/unison/docs/branchless.md

 * It could be the same as sharing Unison definitions:
   Make up a URI that references a repo and an edit GUID. e.g. `https://github.com/<user>/<repo>/<...>/<guid>[/hash]`
+* `clone.edits <remote-url> [local-name]`
+  * `guid` comes from remote-url, and is locally given the name `local-name`
+  * if `local-name` is omitted, then copy name from `remote-url`.
+  * if `local-name` already exists locally with a different `guid`, then abort.

+### Editsets as first-class unison terms:
+Benefits:
+* Don't have two separate dimensions of forking and causality (namespace vs edits).
+* Makes codebase model way simpler to explain. <— BFD

+Costs / todo:

+Q: Do we allow users to edit `EditSets` using standard `view` and `edit` in M1?

+If Yes:

+* EditSets are arbitrary Unison programs that need to be evaluated.
+Once evaluated, they would have a known structure that can be decomposed for EditSet operations.
+We would need:

+* * [ ] some new or existing syntax for constructing EditSet values
+  * [x] a way to evaluate these unison programs
+  * [ ] a way to save evaluated results back to the codebase / namespace
+    * Q: Do we evaluate and save these eagerly or lazily?
+  * [ ] a way in Haskell to deconstruct the EditSet value
+  * [ ] a way to modify (append to) values of that type using CLI commands.  e.g. `update` ?
+    * either `update` calls a unison function that

+If no (we don't provide user syntax for constructing `EditSets` in .u file):

+* EditSets are part of the term language?
+* Or a constructor with a particular hash?
+(Applied to Unison terms)

 ## Refactoring for existing functionality